AI4CTS/lightcts/README.md

 ```
 ## Pre-trained checkpoint files
 Pre-trained checkpoint files can be download from [Google Drive](https://drive.google.com/drive/folders/1_-jAQciSdPiI8wKkfvIvlHRk1Rnx-LJC?usp=sharing).
 Please add the checkpoint file path to corresponding "args.checkpoint" of the test code file.
-## Supplementary materials
-Detailed time and space complexity analysis and parameter studies for remaining datasetscan be found at [Supplemental Material](Supplemental_Material/Supplemental_Material_to_the_paper_LightCTS.pdf).